Hollywood has captured it like no one else on screen but seeing some of these locations in person is a blast. Are you ready? 3, 2, 1... and action!

 Other locations of Home Alone 2 in New York City

-Wollman Rink: It is the ice rink in Central Park, which is located in the southeast of the park very close to 59th Street.
-Here the thieves Marv and Harry plan their next heist on Christmas Eve.
+- Wollman Rink: This is Central Park's ice rink, which is located in the southeast corner of the park very close to 59th St. Here thieves Marv and Harry plan to pull off their next heist on Christmas Eve.

-6. The Avengers at Grand Central Terminal, Midtown Manhattan
+6. The Avengers at Grand Central Terminal in Midtown Manhattan

 New York has served as inspiration for the recreation of Metropolis or Gotham City, fictional cities where the adventures of superheroes like Batman or Superman took place.
 The streets of the city have served as the great set of many films of this genre so that we can say that New York is a city of superheroes.